ipfs/team-mgmt/README.md

 09:00-12:00 PDT daily
 ```

-The committers aim to be available during these hours.
+We aim to be available during these hours.
 Your mileage may vary.

 ## Sprints (WIP)

-### Sprint Planning

-#### Sprint Discussions
+### Sprint Discussions

 **When:** See the list below.